script3/yieldblox-docs/user-docs/lending-borrowing/borrowing.md

 ## Can borrowers repay only part of their loan?

 Yes!
 Borrowers can repay portions of loans at any time.
-Doing so also lowers their collateral requirements allowing them to withdraw collateral if they wish to.&#x20;
+Doing so also lowers their collateral requirements allowing them to withdraw collateral if they wish to.

 ## Can I repay my loan with collateral?

 Yes!
 YieldBlox enables borrowers to repay loans with collateral.
-The protocol sells as much collateral as necessary to repay the loan, and the user can withdraw the remainder.
+To do so, the collateral balance will be sold for the underlying borrow asset and used to repay the loan.
+Users must specify the [path payment](https://developers.stellar.org/api/resources/operations/object/path-payment-strict-send/) each collateral balance takes to become the underlying borrow asset.